Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Do not spend hours trying random ineffective home remedies:

-• No force-feeding: Avoid absolutely all force-feeding attempts
+• No force-feeding: Avoid force-feeding attempts

 • Continuous rolling: The axolotl rolls continuously uncontrollably